thehappycheese/nicks_line_tools/README.md

 ## Limitations:

 - No support for arcs
-- No handling of malformed geometry
+- No handling of malformed input geometry
 - Probably cryptic error messages when things go wrong

 ## Description of Algorithms